draka15/draka-blog/source/_posts/Self-Hosting-Journey-Part-1-From-Zero.md

 Security, privacy, and usability are a trade-off, and balancing them is one of the most difficult tasks to face.
 However, this must be our objective.
 I believe that self-hosting is a powerful "tool" that gives you the opportunity to gain better control over this trade-off and helps you bring it closer to your set point.

-If I moved you interest about the privacy topic I strongly recommend you to have a look at: https://www.privacyguides.org/en/
+If I moved you interest about the privacy topic I strongly recommend you to have a look at: {% link "Privacy Guides" "https://www.privacyguides.org/en/" %}

 ### Further Considerations